 Course substitutions should be approved prior to actual enrollment in the course.
 Failure to do so may result in the student having a course that does not count towards the master's degree.

-Please see Section 2 of the Graduate Catalog (page 8) for more specific information on arranged classes.
+Please see Section 2 of the Graduate Catalog (page 8) for information concerning arranged classes.

 Fee Waivers (Graduate)*: